aws/aws-cli/README.rst

 -------
 Notices
 -------
-On 2024-06-20, support for macOS versions 10.14 and prior will be dropped.
+On 2024-06-20, support for macOS versions 10.14 and prior was dropped.
 To avoid disruption, customers using macOS 10.14 or prior should upgrade to macOS 10.15 or later.
 For more information, please see this `blog post <https://aws.amazon.com/blogs/developer/macos-support-policy-updates-for-the-aws-cli-v2/>`__.